 - BODY POSITION: Participants will work with Olympic medalists Kim Vandenberg and Cierra Runge to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.

 - ROTATION: The fastest backstrokers in the world use a powerful body rotation to create more power and increase their tempo.
 Your swimmer will learn how much to rotate, when to rotate, and how to use it for maximum speed and power.

 - KICK: Have you ever noticed how many swimmers’ knees break the surface when they kick in backstroke?
 This means that the swimmer is kicking with their knees which is less efficient than kicking from their hip.
 Maintaining maximum propulsion and proper kicking technique will greatly improve your swimmer’s backstroke.

 - PULL: It is very important for swimmers to bend their elbow very early in the pull so that they can get an early catch for an immediate and powerful press back into the water.

-Freestyle is the stroke swam more than any other in races and practices.
-Creating and cultivating good habits now will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
-Olympian Chloe Sutton will lead participants through a progression of freestyle drills.
+As you know, freestyle is the stroke swam more than any other in races and practices.
+Creating and cultivating good habits will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
+Kim Vandenberg and Cierra Runge will lead participants through a progression of freestyle drills.
 These will allow them to deepen their understanding of each part of the stroke and help create good habits for fast and efficient freestyle technique.

 - BODY LINE: Your swimmer's freestyle will never be fast without a strong bodyline.
 Your swimmer will reinforce good posture and engage their core to have a strong foundation for a faster freestyle.